 Really?
 Thankyou.
 Thankyou for pointing out that I have gained weight because I certainly had not noticed.
 Thankyou for pointing out the blatantly obvious, you ignoramus.
 (Also- I have not LET myself go- I have gained weight due to factors that are out of my control- antidepressants and physical illness)

-Up until 21, I was blessed with the metabolism of a horse and ate accordingly, without ever concerning myself about
+Up until 21, I was blessed with the metabolism of a horse and ate accordingly, without ever concerning myself about weight gain.

 After battling chronic illness for more years than I care to remember, I HAVE gained weight.
 Sickness and medication have made it hard to conform to the stereotype that society demands of me.